2023 Most Popular Special Education Bachelor's Degree Schools in the Middle Atlantic Region

 Special Ed majors at Kutztown University take out an average of $25,733 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $277.

-Millersville University of Pennsylvania ranked #8 on this year’s Most Popular Special Education Bachelor’s Degree Schools in the Middle Atlantic Region list.
+With a ranking of #8, Millersville University of Pennsylvania did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
 Located in the large suburb of Millersville, Millersville is a public school with a moderately-sized student population.

 About 96% of the students majoring in special ed at the school are women while 4% are male.